 Dr. Rebecca Foushée

 Dr. Foushée is a developmental psychologist who studies how environmental influences shape perceptual development during infancy, childhood, adolescence, and early adulthood.
 She received her BS degree in Psychology and English, and MS and PhD degrees in Developmental and Biological Psychology from Virginia Tech.
 At Lindenwood, Dr. Foushée teaches courses on Human Development, Behavior Modification, Psychology of Adolescence, Psychology of Women, and Death and Dying.
 She also conducts research on best practices in teaching and advising in psychology, and serves as a co-advisor for the Psychology Interest Club.
-She was also the recipient of the Teacher of the Year Award for 2017-2018.
+Dr. Foushée was the recipient of the 2017-2018 LSGA Teacher of the Year Award and the 2019-2020 ROAR Excellence in Teaching Award.

 Dr. Michiko Nohara-LeClair

 Dr. Nohara-LeClair is an experimental psychologist who previously specialized in psycholinguistic research.
 She received her BSc degree in Psychology and Anthropology from the University of Toronto, her MASc degree from the University of Waterloo, and her PhD from the University of Connecticut.
 Dr. Nohara-LeClair also completed postdoctoral fellowships at Concordia University in Montreal and the University of Kansas.
 Dr. Nohara-LeClair's courses include Basic Research Methods, Advanced Research Methods, Cognitive Psychology, and Senior Thesis.
-She currently supervises the Lindenwood Participant Pool and the Student Worker Program for psychology.
+She currently supervises the Lindenwood Participant Pool and the Student Worker Program for psychology and is co-sponsor for the Psychology Interest Club.
+Dr. Nohara-LeClair was the recipient of the 2008-2009 President's Scholar-Teacher Award, the 2018-2019 LSGA Teacher of the Year Award, and a 2019-2020 Q2 Award.

 Dr. Christopher Scribner